C6u—U.S. Customs Tariff (HTSUS) Classification Basics

 - Introduction

-- General Note 4—Generalized System of Preferences
+- Generalized System of Preferences (GSP) Overview

-- What Type of Articles are Designated as Eligible for GSP?
+- Articles Designated as Eligible for the Generalized System of Preferences (GSP)

-- What are Statutory Competitive Need Limitations
+- Generalized System of Preferences (GSP) Statutory Competitive Need Limitations

 - Products and Countries Covered by the Certified Handicraft Textile Arrangement

-18. C6u - All Other General Notes
+All Other General Notes (C6u)

 The HTSUS General Notes define trade agreements, exemptions, and rules for determining the applicable duty rate.
 We will continue with our study of the General Notes and discuss other requirements for classification under various other free trade agreements.